Falkor/spacemacs-config/README.md

 The proposed spacemacs configuration relies on the modern looking doom modeline theme, which requires fonts icons.

-Once Spacemacs is running, issue the following commands to install a wide range of fonts.
+**Once Spacemacs is running, issue the following commands to install a wide range of fonts**.

 - `SPC SPC all-the-icons-install-fonts`
 - `SPC SPC spaceline-all-the-icons`